-A resit is only possible for the term paper (40%), if (1) the original submission constituted a serious attempt; (2) the student failed both the paper and the full course; and (3) it is still possible to obtain a passing grade.
+A resit is possible for the term paper (40%) only, and only if (1) the original submission constituted a serious attempt; and (2) the student failed both the paper and the full course.

 Students may request an oral elucidation of the assessment within 30 days after publication of the grade.

 A reader will be made available before the start of the course, through Blackboard.
 Please note that due to the nature of the course, it is likely that a considerable number of readings will come from primary sources (which will be made available in translation where necessary), blogs and news media articles.
 It may also be the case that new readings are proposed in step with changes or events in the field.

 For substantive questions, contact the lecturer listed in the right information bar.